CedricChnfr/portfolio/about.markdown

 - **Study and implementation of solutions for Flash memory management on a new microcontroller**: I participated in the analysis and implementation of solutions to optimize Flash memory management, essential for the proper functioning of embedded systems.

 - **Testing and validation of Flash features**: I performed rigorous tests and validated Flash memory features to ensure the reliability and performance of the new platform.
-This step is crucial to ensure the quality and robustness of the developed systems.
+This step is to ensure the quality and robustness of the developed systems.

 This internship abroad allowed me to develop advanced technical skills and adapt to an international work environment, thus enriching my professional career.